kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 Sentence count tallies the total number of sentences in a text.
 This could provide insights into model testing scenarios where the structure and complexity of texts are varied, potentially impacting comprehension or output structure.
-Sentences are identified and counted using natural language processing (NLP) techniques.
+Sentences are identified and counted using the [nltk toolkit](https://www.nltk.org/)'s sentence tokenizer.

 !!! example